-bribes, and, more often, the subsequent change of Mozambicans names to commonly used South African ones.
-This latter practice occurs because most Mozambicans in South Africa do not want to be identified as such for fear of exclusion by locals, or because they are carrying and using other people's ID books.23 The long- stay Mozambicans play a significant role in the illegal acquisition of South African documents.
-They are able to aid the newcomers obtain fraudulent IDs because along the years they have managed to create the necessary networks.
-Some long-stay Mozambicans have become fully integrated by virtue of their level of political and economic involvement in Durban, and as such are 'invisible' as Mozambicans to most South Africans.24
+On the other hand, the fraudulent acquisition of South African IDs is a time-honoured practice, involving the inducement of Department of Home Affairs officials to accept bribes, and, more often, the subsequent change of Mozambican names to commonly-used South African ones.
+This latter practice occurs because most Mozambicans in South Africa do not want to be identified as such for fear of exclusion by locals, or because they are carrying and using other people's ID books.30 The long-stay Mozambicans play a significant role in the illegal acquisition of South African documents.
+They are able to help the newcomers obtain fraudulent IDs because over the years they have created the necessary networks.
+Some have become fully integrated by virtue of their level of political and economic involvement in Durban, and as such are 'invisible' as Mozambicans to most South Africans.31

-Despite the increase in number of Mozambicans with identification documents the majority- (62%) of the respondents still live and work in Durban as undocumented and illegal migrants.
+Despite the increase in number of Mozambicans with identification documents, the majority (62%) of the respondents still live and work in Durban as undocumented and illegal migrants.
 Thus, the need for South African IDs among Mozambicans constitutes one of the vital elements for full economic and social integration.
 It was not surprising, then, that 86% of the total sample wanted to have South African IDs.
 But possession of a South African ID is prized principally for the purely instrumental reason that it maximizes economic opportunities.
 This expectation is justified by the fact that 40% of the total sample noted that they had been denied job opportunities because they did not have a South African Identity Document.